Tiny-Earth/DemoSite/site/src/intro.md

 *Scientific teaching is needed because science is important.*

 The rapid expansion of many scientific frontiers places the onus on science educators to teach efficiently and effectively, assuring that students engage with a vast amount of knowledge, learn how to interact with and evaluate it, and retain much of it.
-Whether they major in biology, art history, math, or elementary education, no one should not complete a college education without understanding basic principles and facts about the world around them.
+Whether they major in biology, art history, math, or elementary education, everyone should complete a college education without understanding basic principles and facts about the world around them.
 Equally important, our students need to emerge with an understanding of the facets of science so they can appreciate the origins of scientific information, think critically about new problems and situations, and sustain a lifelong curiosity about the world around them.
 The need to solve global problems and navigate the difference between evidence-based claims and opinions is becoming increasingly important.

 *Scientific teaching is needed because diversity is important to science.*